 A couple of years ago, Houzz introduced a new analytics tool called Pro+ Dashboard.
 It allows businesses to track (to a certain degree) the progress of their profile by examining data like the number of impressions your ad makes, the number of clicks your profile receives, and how well your photos perform.

-Every business is unique, so promoted ads on Houzz may prove extremely beneficial for your company, or they may fall flat.
-High-end companies may be able to invest in a platform like this.
-The best way to tell is, and many business analysts recommend this approach, to try out the free version of Houzz.
-Build a well-developed, voraciously interactive profile which includes promptly replying to questions and posting high-quality photos (tagged in relevant categories) as well making it easy and efficient to contact your business.
+Every design/build business is unique, so promoted ads on Houzz may prove extremely beneficial for your company, or they may fall flat.
+High-end outdoor living companies may be able to invest in a platform like this.
+The best way to tell (and many business analysts recommend this approach) is to try out the free version of Houzz.
+Build a well-developed, voraciously interactive profile that includes promptly replying to questions and posting high-quality photos (tagged in relevant categories) as well making it easy and efficient to contact your business.
 Get customer reviews of your profile.
 All the while, track your data.
 Take into account variables like time of year and geographical location.